 This site contains many files that are primarily, if not entirely, based on prior works (e.g., sheet music engravings of pieces by various composers, or typesets of books by various writers).
 All such prior works are in the public domain in Canada, where this site is served; it is possible that the laws of your jurisdiction may differ, although in many cases, the works are old enough that they are free of copyright globally (e.g., Mozart’s compositions).
 While it is my personal belief that these new editions are insuffiently original to qualify for copyright in Canada and “slavish copies” of the originals according to U.S. law (see Bridgeman Art Library v.
 Corel Corp., 36 F. Supp.
 2d 191 (S.D.N.Y.
 1999)), in certain other countries, where the “sweat of the brow” doctrine applies, my work on these new editions results in the creation of a new copyright.
 Additionally, notwithstanding my personal views, U.S. law may view my editions as containing original and copyrightable material.
-Furthermore, this site contains original work of my own which is unconnected to editions of older works.
-All material on this website to which I would potentially hold a copyright is hereby dedicated the Public Domain.
 In some jurisdictions, this may not be possible; where this is the case, all such work previously aforementioned as having been dedicated to the Public Domain is made available under the Creative Commons Zero dedication or licence, and may be used without restriction.